atomix/atomix/README.md

 ```

 ### Setting the [log](#logs) type
-By default, CopyCat uses an in-memory log for simplicity.
+By default, Copycat uses an in-memory log for simplicity.
 However, in production
 users should use a disk-based log.
-CopyCat provides two `Log` implementations:
+Copycat provides two `Log` implementations:
 * `MemoryLogFactory` - an in-memory `TreeMap` based log factory
 * `FileLogFactory` - a `RandomAccessFile` based log factory

-To set the log to be used by a CopyCat replica, simply pass the log instance in
+To set the log to be used by a Copycat replica, simply pass the log instance in
 the `CopyCatContext` constructor:

 ```java